Elder Law Estate Planning

 - Protecting Assets for Spendthrift Children

-- Planning for Same Sex Couples
+- Planning for Same-Sex Couples

-- The Top Ten Reasons to Plan Your Estate
+- Major Reasons to Plan Your Estate

-- The Irrevocable Life Insurance Trust (ILIT)
+- Irrevocable Life Insurance Trusts in New York

 - Business Succession Planning